 After Drs.
-Meraw or Plonka has completed the active phase of periodontal treatment, it will be important to stick to a personalized maintenance program of care to keep your gums healthy.
+Meraw, Plonka or Lopez-Torres has completed the active phase of periodontal treatment, it will be important to stick to a personalized maintenance program of care to keep your gums healthy.

 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth.
 Periodontitis is a chronic disease that requires monitoring similar to check-ups for high blood pressure and other systemic conditions.
 Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Drs.
-Meraw or Plonka will give you an excellent chance of keeping your teeth for your lifetime.
+Meraw, Plonka or Lopez-Torres will give you an excellent chance of keeping your teeth for your lifetime.

 Why is regular periodontal maintenance important?